trixi-framework/Trixi.jl/docs/src/development.md

 julia -e 'import Pkg; Pkg.add("Revise")'
 ```
 Now you are able to run Trixi from the REPL, change Trixi code between runs,
 **and** enjoy the advantages of the compilation cache!
-However, before you start using
+Before you start using
 Revise regularly, please be aware of some of the [Pitfalls when using Revise](@ref).

 Another recommended package for working from the REPL is